KeidsID/dicoding_flutter_expert/README.md

 ### 1. TV Show List Page

 - Displaying a list of TV shows on the available page (Homepage) or creating a new page is allowed.
-- On-air, popular, and the top rated list included.
+- Airing today, popular, and the top rated list included.
-- Each category list (On air, etc...) is separated.
+- Each category list is separated.
+- Each category also has its own page (Including airing today)

 ### 2. TV Show Detail Page